tum-gis/sddi-security-federation-framework/AS/authorization-server/test/AS/TEST.md

 For executing the tests, please navigate your Web Browser the auto-configured test page: <http://127.0.0.1:4711>.

 **Note:**
 This markdown document contains incorrect URL, as the protocol and hostname are replaced with a CONSTANT identifier.
-To conduct the tests, a client side test web server must be exeuted (see above).
+To conduct the tests, a client side test web server must be executed (see above).
 This test web server uses a markdown-to-html functionality to transform the mark-down to html and to exchange the CONSTANTS with meaningful values.
-These values are fetched from the OpenID Connect Discovery URL which is set by the `OPENID_CONFIGURATION` environment valiable (see above).
+These values are fetched from the OpenID Connect Discovery URL which is set by the `OPENID_CONFIGURATION` environment variable (see above).

 ## Testing OAuth2 Compliance